terry-mctest/ST558-project2/README.md

 conjunction with an infinite number of time windows, providing the user with an even greater number of options for each data request.

-The “carbon” function also converts the bookend timestamps (which are simply textstrings in “YYYY-MM-DDTHH:MMZ” format as required to access the CI API) to simple quasi-date numeric values (e.g. YYYYMM) to facilitate the exploratory data analysis (though a proper date value may be required for more rigorous analyses).
+The `carbon` function also converts the bookend timestamps (which are actually textstrings in “YYYY-MM-DDTHH:MMZ” format as required to access the CI API) to simple quasi-date numeric values (e.g. YYYYMM) to facilitate the forthcoming exploratory data analysis (though a proper date value may be required for more rigorous analyses).

-The code chunk to follow shows R syntax for the entire “carbon” function, annotated with comments to describe the purpose of each sub-chunk of code:
+The code chunk to follow shows R syntax for the entire `carbon` function, annotated with comments to describe the purpose of each sub-chunk of code: